 Students learn to analyze actors, institutions, processes, and policies in the contemporary global political system, with a specific focus on international organizations and international security.
 They learn how political risks, causes of wars and security challenges are defined and by whom, and the most relevant factors in relation to the effectiveness, stability, and predictability of political institutions, as well as to security risks.
-They learn to analyze policy cycles drawn from different levels and authorities and to assess the main scenarios and country reports used in decision-making processes by public decision-makers, investors, traders, and NGOs.
-Drawing from International Relations theories, students will acquire knowledge on main International Security approaches and topics.
-Finally, they learn about the decision-making process and the political actors' role through a simulation of a conflict scenario.
+They learn to assess tools used in decision-making processes by public decision-makers, investors, traders, and NGOs.
+Drawing from International Relations theories, students will acquire knowledge of main International Security approaches and topics.
+Finally, they learn about the decision-making process and the political actors' role through a simulation of a conflict management process.